Atlas ai backtesting agent

 Usage Limits

-- What does not spend chat credits: Browsing the dashboard, opening and managing strategy cards, portfolio tracking, settings, and running backtests on your own strategies.
-Those stay outside the chat credit meter.
-(See Credits for the full breakdown and rough cost examples.)
+• What does not use your allowance: Browsing the dashboard, opening and managing strategy cards, portfolio tracking, changing settings, and running backtests on your own strategies.

-Reset: Credits refill on a daily schedule at midnight UTC.
-Unused credits do not roll over—you start again at 1000 after each reset.
+Reset: Your allowance refreshes on a daily schedule at midnight UTC.
+Unused usage does not roll over into the next period.

-Running out: When you hit 0, chat is blocked until the next reset.
-The UI shows a message such as “Credits exhausted.
-Resets in Xh Ym.” with a countdown.
+Running out: When the meter reaches 0% remaining, AI chat is temporarily unavailable until the next reset.
+Atlas will show the expected reset time when relevant.
 You can still use the rest of Atlas while you wait.

 Switching models (Atlas Lite vs Atlas)